Beef Cattle Production and Lifecycle

 After weaning, cattle are sent to farms and/or ranches as backgrounders or stockers.
 This stage of the lifecycle consists of continued grazing, supplemental feed and vitamins and minerals to ensure nutritional needs are met for optimal growth.

 When cattle are ready to be finished, they may be sent to a feedyard or they may stay on the farm.
 Cattle will spend around four to six months feeding from a well-balanced diet made up of roughage, grain and other renewable feed sources.
 Some cattle are finished on grain and some on grass.
-To learn more about grain finished and grass finished beef, click here.
+Learn more about grain-finished and grass-finished beef.
 Cattlemen work closely with veterinarians to provide proper and individualistic care.

 Cattle are market ready when they meet market weight (usually 1,200 to 1,300 pounds).
 Market weight is met approximately 14-15 months of age.
 Once weight is met, they are sent to the packing plant.
 Packing plants are also called processing facilities and are fully monitored by the United States Department of Agriculture (USDA).
 The USDA has inspectors stationed in all federally-inspected packing plants.
 The inspectors oversee all aspects of the process to include safety, animal welfare and quality standards.
 The entire process from animal arrival to product shipment is monitored.

 Beef products are shipped across the United States and abroad to meet the needs of grocery suppliers, retail establishments and restaurants.
 The foodservice and retail phase works to provide this wholesome and nutritious product to consumers.

 Beef Cattle Industry Terminology

 Following are definitions of some common terms used in the cattle industry.